Oct 18, 2017

 While this was previously interpreted to mean that only Broad Form Indemnification was prohibited, the Virginia Courts have clarified the scope of the statute.
 Because the phrases “caused by” and “resulting solely from” apply separately, the Court interpreted the statute as voiding any indemnification provision that attempts to transfer liability for damages from the negligence of the indemnitee to the indemnitor, regardless of the indemnitor’s responsibility.
 As such, construction contracts which contain Intermediate Form Indemnification will not be enforceable for any agreement for which Virginia law will apply.

 When evaluating contracts and vendor agreements, construction companies should consult their insurance broker to ensure anti-indemnity statutes are interpreted correctly and all contractual clauses will apply as they are intended, given state regulations.
 As demonstrated above, the court’s interpretation of specific provisions can change quickly and without notice.
-Working with your insurance broker will help identify solutions that reduce risk for your specific operation, while also ensuring you are up to date on any judicial modifications that could affect the extent of your risk transfer to others.
+Well-versed in the Virginia statutes, our insurance brokers in Washington, D.C. will help identify solutions that reduce risk for your specific operation, while also ensuring you are up to date on any judicial modifications that could affect the extent of your risk transfer to others.